How to Maintain and Take Care of Your Canvas Bell Tent – 8 Tips too Good to Pass Up

 What to know about canvas bell tents?

-Canvas tents are beige, traditional cloth made from organic materials such as hemp and cotton.
+Canvas tents are beige, traditional cloth made from materials such as hemp and cotton.
 They’re more heavy-duty by nature, and are considered a better choice for sailing or camping.
 The fabric is thick, making it more durable when camping in adverse weather conditions, like rain or snow.